VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Evaluation

 \subsection{Main Result}

-We evaluate \name across all three models and all two datasets, using a 2P2D (2 prefill and 2 decode instances) configuration.
+We evaluate \name across all models and datasets, using a 2P2D (2 prefill and 2 decode instances) configuration.
 For Qwen3-32B, 2-way Tensor Parallelism~\cite{shoeybi2019megatron} is used for each instance.
-While DynamoLLM~\cite{stojkovic2025dynamollm} and throttLL’eM~\cite{kakolyris2025throttll} are the most relevant systems to our work, they are not included for comparison because of the lack of publicly available code.
-As such, we construct two baseline configurations based on SGLang: static GPU frequencies of 1005 MHz (the ``sweet point'' described in \sref{sec:obs-u-shape}). and 1410 MHz (maximum frequency, the default strategy of A100~\cite{vspetko2021dgx}).
-SGLang uses round-robin as its routing policy.
-The frequency list of \governor is set to [1005, 1410] MHz.
-Notably, frequency difference threshold $\Delta$ in \sref{subsec:router} is set to a large value so that both frequencies in the list can exist for different decode instances.
-TTFT/ITL SLOs are set to 200/20, 600/60, 1200/120 ms respectively for Ministral-3B, LLaMA-3.1-8B and Qwen3-32B.
-For each configuration, we report: (1) TTFT SLO attainment rate, (2) ITL SLO attainment rate, and (3) end-to-end energy consumption. \fref{fig:main-result} shows our results.
-We have the following key findings.
+The frequency options of \governor are set to $\mathcal{F}=\{1005, 1410\}$ MHz, and the imbalance prevention threshold of \router is set to $\Delta=500$, which allows both frequencies to co-exist for different instances.
+TTFT/ITL SLOs are set to 200/20, 600/60, 1200/120 ms for Ministral-3B, LLaMA-3.1-8B, and Qwen3-32B, respectively.
+While DynamoLLM~\cite{stojkovic2025dynamollm} and throttLL’eM~\cite{kakolyris2025throttll} are the most relevant systems to our work, they are not included for comparison due to the lack of publicly available code.
+As such, we construct two baselines based on SGLang: \textbf{SGLang-1005}, using a static 1005 MHz frequency (the ``sweet spot'' described in \sref{sec:obs-u-shape}), and \textbf{SGLang-1410}, using the static maximum frequency (1410 MHz, the default strategy of A100~\cite{vspetko2021dgx}).
+These baselines use SGLang's default round-robin request routing.
+For each configuration, we report: (1) TTFT SLO attainment rate, (2) ITL SLO attainment rate, and (3) E2E energy consumption.